Teradata/product-help/IMC/Backup/Backup-Config-screen.md

 You must submit an incident to:

-- Enable auto-restart to rerun failed backups
+- Enable auto-restart to rerun failed backups.
-- Receive weekly email backup reports
+- Receive weekly email backup reports.
-- Restore from a backup
+- Restore from a backup.